 GSI Scout - Storm Damage Assessment

-Respond quickly and efficiently to tropical storm and hurricane damage with in-field assessments, repair and outage detection and ticketing functions, and support software with GSI’s Scout.
+GSI Scout is a comprehensive storm damage assessment software that responds quickly and efficiently to major storm events with in-field assessments, repair and ticketing functions, and predictive analysis.
 This innovative product allows you to track damage reports from first support ticket to repair orders, equipment needed, and final check-offs.

 It’s more than just storm damage – routine blue sky inspections and damage reporting can also be consolidated into Scout’s robust dashboard interface, allowing your company to track maintenance and upkeep procedures.